-, The status of Part 1/67 General land is clearly legally defined could be used to confirm original ownership Potential impact on existing whenua arrangements such as leases, mortgages, rating obligations, and succession rights and administrative tasks and complexities while this change and relevant documentation is being processed.
-Could include an option to opt in or out of the Court's jurisdiction, ensuring those with existing legal arrangements are not negatively impacted Part 1/67 General land differs from both General land owned by Māori and Māori freehold land, and lack of clarity between these and Part 1/67 General land could lead to legal uncertainty, inconsistent protections, and difficulties resolving disputes 3.
-Create a distinct status for Part 1/67 General land still held by original owners or their descendants Owners can engage with the Court and would be subject to their rules and processes Part 1/67 General land would be recognised in legislation Recognising Part 1/67 General land as a distinct status in legislation could lead to an increase in historical grievances related to land loss under the 1967 Act, potentially leading to legal challenges and increased scrutiny This could create delays in implementation and require further legal clarification, affecting Māori landowners' ability to engage with the Court effectively Engagement with Māori landowners should be prioritised to ensure the legislative changes reflect their interests and provide appropriate legal protections, reducing the risk of disputes 4.
-A flexible option for landowners to change status Create a formal process for landowners to apply to change the status of their land from Part 1/67 General Land to Māori Freehold Land (or vice versa) Changing land from Māori freehold land to Part 1/67 General land could lead to non-Māori acquiring Māori land through sale or succession A clear legal status for Part 1/67 General land will help ensure Māori landowners are treated fairly and protected, ensuring that lwi, Hapū and whānau have the first rights to buy or manage Part 1/67 General land when it's sold or transferred
+Option Opportunity Risks and Mitigations 1.
+Status quo (no The opportunity Part 1/67 General Land Remains change would remain the vulnerable to public works and required) same development law, such as the powers to compulsory acquire land under the Public Works Act 1981 and powers relating to development projects under the Urban Development Act 2020 • Expanding the Court's jurisdiction may help by providing legal pathways to challenge acquisitions and encourage 2.
+Expand the Owners could stronger governance structures Determining whether current owners ۷. jurisdiction of Owners could engage with the Determining whether current owners are descendants of original owners the Court to Court and are could lead to disputes among include Part subject to their claimants.
+Relevant documents, such 1/67 General rules and as land titles, Court records, land processes whakapapa records, family trees, and Provide clarity Iwi/Hapū records, could be used to and support for confirm original ownership the lands that transitioned to Potential impact on existing whenua General land arrangements such as leases, mortgages, rating obligations, and under the 1967 succession rights and administrative Act but are still tasks and complexities while this held by the change and relevant documentation is original Māori being processed.
+Could include an owners or their option to opt in or out of the Court's descendants jurisdiction, ensuring those with The status of existing legal arrangements are not Part 1/67 negatively impacted General land is Part 1/67 General land differs from heth Caparal land award by Maari and clearly legally defined both General land owned by Māori and Māori freehold land, and lack of clarity donned between these and Part 1/67 General land could lead to legal uncertainty, inconsistent protections, and difficulties resolving disputes 3.
+Create a Owners can Recognising Part 1/67 General land as distinct status engage with the a distinct status in legislation could for Part 1/67 Court and would lead to an increase in historical General land still held by be subject to grievances related to land loss under original owners their rules and processes the 1967 Act, potentially leading to legal challenges and increased or their Part 1/67 scrutiny descendants General land This could create delays in would be implementation and require further recognised in legal clarification, affecting Māori legislation landowners' ability to engage with the Court effectively Engagement with Māori landowners should be prioritised to ensure the legislative changes reflect their interests and provide appropriate legal protections, reducing the risk of disputes

-• Strengthening these safeguards would prevent any unintended loopholes that could make it easier for non-Māori to acquire Part 1/67 General land
+4. A flexible option for landowners to change status Create a formal process for landowners to apply to change the status of their land from Part 1/67 General Land to Māori Freehold Land (or vice versa) Changing land from Māori freehold land to General land could lead to non- Māori acquiring Māori land through sale or succession A clear legal status for Part 1/67 General land will help ensure Māori landowners are treated fairly and protected, ensuring that Iwi, Hapū and whānau have the first rights to buy or manage Part 1/67 General land when it's sold or transferred Strengthening these safeguards would prevent any unintended loopholes that could make it easier for non-Māori to acquire Part 1/67 General land --- --- --